MrThoe/Python-Programing-in-Context/description.md

 #### CodeHS
 Students who have completed the first course in this pathway will already be familiar with CodeHS and it's platform.
 We will utitlize it's 'sandbox' internet IDE and the ability to share to introduce Github, forking, and the various means to collaborate with their peers.

+#### Trinket, Repl.it (online IDE's)
+Collaboration will be a key part of this course.
+Learning how to collaborate on projects and use git commands like "fork, clone, pull and push" can easily be introduced on internet IDE's before moving to the terminal for use proper git commands.
+We will begin our projects using internet IDE's and then move into downloaded code editors and terminals to push our code to online repositories stored in github.

+#### Visual Code Studio
+Our primary code editor (aside from internet IDE's) we will connect to github through the terminal.
+Visual code studio has it's own terminal but we will also show how you can make changes remotely directly though git-bash.

 ### Methods